LJ-Zer/Visio_DPPT/README.md

+# Visio_Automation-of-Labeling (Version-2)
+- This branch is used to automate the labeling process of your dataset.
+Also, I provide certain scripts to gather data in real time using your webcam.

-# Visio_Automation-of-Labelling_V2
+# IMPORTANT!

-## Preparation
 1. Install Git
+2. Install Anaconda
-2. Clone this repository
+3. Clone this repository
-3. Open Gitbash on the folder
+4. Open Git Bash on the folder

-## Execution
-1. Edit the "run" file, open it on notepad or VSCode.
+# Create Virtual Environment in Anaconda (Git Terminal)
+- conda create --name Visio_Labeling python=3.6
+- conda activate Visio_Labeling

+# Installing Dependencies
+- pip install -r requirements.txt

+# Now!
+You're Ready to Label your Datasets.
-  - change the "your_name_here" with your actual name.
+- Follow the steps depends on your purpose.
-2. Execute the run.sh file in the gitbash
-  - source run.sh

-## For Real-Time Data Gathering
+## For Real-Time Data Gathering with Automation Labeling
-Note: No need to run the source run.sh, just activate the virtual environment and execute this code by putting the right "name".

-- conda activate caffe
+- Note: This script is used to gather data in real time using your webcam, at the same time it automates your labeling process.
 - python caffe_face_detection_webcam_no_time.py --name "your_name_here"

 ## For Images only
-Note: Don't execute this, this command is only used after the data augmentation process.
+- Note: Don't execute this, this command is only used after the data augmentation process.
 - python caffe_face_detection_multiple-images.py --name "your_name_here" --images "path/of/your/images"

 ## For Video only
+- Note: This script is used for mp4 video.
 - python caffe_face_detection_video.py --name "your_name_here" --video "path/of/your/video.mp4"

-## Termination
+# Termination
 - press "q"